movidius/ncappzoo/apps/topcoder_maups/README.md

 # Intel Movidius Marathon Match - Solution Description

-## Overview

-Congrats on winning this marathon match.
-As part of your final submission and in order to receive payment for this marathon match, please complete the following document.

 ## 1. Introduction

 Tell us a bit about yourself, and why you have decided to participate in the contest.